vince-nyanga/vince-nyanga.github.io/_posts/2021-01-08-flutter-authentication-flow-with-getx.md

 Like in the login page, we are using `Obx` for our `home` property so we can listen to changes on the authentication state and display the respective widgets.

 That's it.
-A simple authentication flow using `GetX` :blush: .
+A simple authentication flow using `GetX`.
 The complete source code is available on [GitHub](https://github.com/vince-nyanga/flutter_getx_authentication) if you want to check it out.
 Here is how it looks:

 <figure class="third center">
 <img src="{{ site.baseurl }}/images/flutter/getx/getx.gif" alt="Authentication flow with GetX">
 <figcaption>Authentication flow with GetX</figcaption>
 </figure>

+Thanks so much for taking time to read.
+I hope you have learned something :blush: .

 ## Further Reading